MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 If you already use [Selenium 3][SeleniumHQ], you may have existing browser tests and want to add coverage for Microsoft Edge \(Chromium\) without changing your version of Selenium.
 To use [Selenium 3][SeleniumHQ] to write automated tests for both Microsoft Edge \(EdgeHTML\) and Microsoft Edge \(Chromium\), install the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] package to use the updated driver.
 The `EdgeDriver` and `EdgeDriverService` classes included in the tools are fully compatible with the built-in equivalents in Selenium 4.

-Use the following steps to add the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] and [Selenium 3][SeleniumHQ] to your project.
+If you are using Selenium 3, use the following steps to add the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] and [Selenium 3][SeleniumHQ] to your project.

 #### [C#](#tab/c-sharp/)